openmrs/openmrs-esm-core/docs/getting_started/prerequisites.md

 are good ones.

 Take your time.
 This is a lot of material.
-The better you understand it, the more easily you will be able to develop high-quality microfrontends (and other React applications).
+The better you understand it, the more easily you will be able to develop high-quality frontend modules (and other React applications).

 ## TypeScript